Hedge and Mutual Funds' Fees and the Separation of Private Investments: Main Result

-which means that the squared Sharpe ratio of the fund must exceed its private counterpart by twice the product between the risk aversion and the rate of management fees.
+Analagously, for a mutual fund, the manager focuses on the fund under the condition $\frac{(\SX)^2}2-\frac{(\SF)^2}2 > \gamma \varphi$, which means that the squared Sharpe ratio of the fund must exceed its private counterpart by twice the product between the risk aversion and the rate of management fees.
 In other words, because proportional fees do not affect the fund investment policy, but merely reduce its return, the condition is that the squared Sharpe ratio of the fund must exceed the one of wealth enough to compensate for the loss due to fees.
 A lower risk aversion means that the fund has a higher exposure to the risky asset.
 Because the fund's equivalent safe rate before fees $\frac{(\SX)^2}{2\gamma}$ increases as $\gamma$ decreases, while the proportional fee $\varphi$ remains fixed, $\varphi$ becomes a smaller fraction of total welfare $\frac{(\SX)^2}{2\gamma}-\varphi$, and therefore it is less important for an aggressive manager than it is for a conservative one.
 As long as the fund is more attractive than private investments $\SX>\SF$, a sufficiently aggressive manager will focus on the fund even if the fee is high, because its relative impact is small.

-Overall, attention separation brings both some bad news, as the manager may grossly neglect a fund if it does not offer sufficiently attractive returns, and some good news, since the conditions for attention to the fund seem mild, and, in the case of hedge funds, a manager with low risk aversion is likely to leverage wealth rather than the fund.
+Overall, attention separation brings both some bad news, as the manager may grossly neglect the fund if it does not offer sufficiently attractive returns, and some good news, since the conditions for attention to the fund seem mild, and, in the case of hedge funds, a manager with low risk aversion is likely to leverage wealth rather than the fund.